moe123/coconut/ReadMe.markdown

 <sup>3 - The author knows about fail-over clusters and everything in between.</sup>

-<sup>4 - by default width insensitive ; e.g composed or precomposed insensitive.</sup>
+<sup>4 - By default width insensitive ; e.g composed or precomposed insensitive.</sup>

 <sup>5 - UTF-16, UTF-8 agnostic parsing and conversion.</sup>